On the power of one pure steered state for EPR-steering with a pair of qubits: EPR-steering

 Now, we make a restriction to consider only quadrivial assemblages that contain exactly one pure steered state.
 We will refer to these as 1PQAs. \begin{definition}[1-pure quadrivial assemblage (1PQA)] A 1-pure quadrivial assemblage (1PQA) is a quadrivial assemblage that contains exactly one pure steered state with nonzero probability. \end{definition}

 In what follows, we continue to restrict Bob's system to be a qubit.
-Note that we do not yet make any assumption about Alice's system.
+Note that we do not yet make any assumptions about Alice's system.
 If the steered states for a 1PQA are not collinear, then the steered states must lie in a unique plane ${P}_\theta$ which intersects the Bloch ball $\mathcal{B}$.
 One such plane is depicted in Fig.~\ref{triangle}, where the circle $\mathsf{C}_\theta$ is the boundary of a disk formed by the intersection of $\mathcal{B}$ and ${P}_\theta$.
 There, the steered states (green points) are reproduced by averaging over members of the LHS ensemble, shown as the black points which form the vertices of a triangle.
-Interestingly, the existence of the pure state in 1PQAs imply that steerability is determined entirely by whether one such triangle exists inside $\mathsf{C}_\theta$.
+Interestingly, the existence of the pure state in 1PQAs implies that steerability is determined entirely by whether one such triangle exists inside $\mathsf{C}_\theta$.
 This is expressed in the following lemma.

-\begin{lemma} A qubit-1PQA admits a LHS model if and only if there exists a triangle in the Bloch ball which contains all the steered states on its boundary. \end{lemma}
+\begin{lemma} A qubit-1PQA admits a LHS model if and only if there exists a triangle in the Bloch ball that contains all the steered states on its boundary. \end{lemma}

-\begin{proof} By a suitable labelling of the assemblage, we can make $\rho_{+|0}$ the pure state which is required in the definition of the 1PQA.
+\begin{proof} By suitable labelling of the assemblage, we can make $\rho_{+|0}$ the pure state which is required in the definition of the 1PQA.
 Since pure quantum states are extremal points in the set of quantum states, they cannot be expressed as a mixture of two \emph{different} states.

 To prove the \emph{if} part, we are required to show that any triangle which satisfies the requirements of the lemma corresponds to a valid LHS model for the 1PQA.
 Since $\mathsf{s}_{+|0}$ is located on the boundary $\mathsf{C}_\theta$, any triangle contained in the Bloch Ball must have one of its vertices located at the same point.
 For the corresponding LHS model, we make the choice $\mathsf{s}_{0}=\mathsf{s}_{1}=\mathsf{s}_{+\mid 0}$.
 Now, since the remaining three steered states are not collinear, any triangle satisfying the conditions of the lemma must also have exactly one of $\mathsf{s}_{-\mid 0}, \mathsf{s}_{+\mid 1}, \mathsf{s}_{-\mid 1}$ along each of its edges.
 Any triangle with this property can be described by weights $\epsilon_{-|0} \in \left(0,1\right)$ and $\epsilon_{\pm |1} \in \left[0,1\right)$ such that